 Stand tall with feet shoulder-width apart with toes pointed slightly outwards.
-Your knees will move along the same direction as your toes.
+Your knees will move in the same direction as your toes.
 Keep your chest up, your spine straight, and your arms by your side.

-Repeat this for a desired number of repetitions (see in the Air Squats workout section below).
+Repeat this for a desired number of repetitions (see in the air squats workout section below).

-Air Squats will assist you to build your lower body stamina and muscular endurance which can be used as a form of a cardio workout.
-This is the case if it is done at a fast pace with high volume.
+Air squats will assist you to build your lower body stamina and muscular endurance which can be used as a form of a cardio workout.
+This is the case if it is done at a fast pace with a high volume.
 Doing this will get your heart rate pumping which will develop your cardiorespiratory system.

-Air Squats are free to perform, all you need is your body weight as resistance and a little bit of space to perform this awesome exercise.
+Air squats are free to perform, all you need is your body weight as resistance and a little bit of space to perform this awesome exercise.
 You can do it anyplace, and anywhere, making it an ideal go-to exercise for training at home, gym, or even at the beach!

-In addition to the lower body, Air Squats also target your core muscles, in particular the rectus abdominis, obliques, erector spinae and transverse abdominis.
+In addition to the lower body, air squats also target your core muscles, in particular the rectus abdominis, obliques, erector spinae, and transverse abdominis.
 Engaging your muscles will keep your spine aligned and prevent your lower back from arching.
 Moreover, it will help you to build balance and stability.

 Inhale as you lower down until your hips are below your knees.
 Then, exhale and explode upwards by pushing through the heels of your feet to jump as high as you can.
 Keep your core engaged and land softly with your toes, followed by bending your knees.
 Aim to perform this for 10 reps for 4 sets.

-This variation is similar to Air Squats combined with a side step on each squat.
+This variation is similar to air squats combined with a side step on each squat.
 It is for those who are at intermediate level and above due to greater body balance and coordination required.
 You will need to have extra space on both of your sides to be able to step a foot out.

 To perform this, you will stand tall in the starting position and descend your hips back into a squat, followed by pushing back up and taking a small step to the right side, and squat again.
 Return back to the starting position and repeat this on the left side to perform a side-to-side movement for a desired number of reps.
 Aim to perform this for 14 reps for 4 sets.

-A Pistol Squat is a squat that is performed on one leg.
+A pistol squat is a squat that is performed on one leg.
 It is an advanced level exercise as it is a cross-section of strength and mobility in a squat, which you will require both.
+I have created a comprehensive guide to this exercise, and you can check it out in this pistol squat tutorial.

-To perform a Pistol Squat, you will stand with feet shoulders-width apart and engage your core.
-Then, you will extend arms and one leg in front of you followed by bending the standing knee to lower into a squat.
+To perform a pistol squat, you will stand with feet shoulder-width apart and engage your core.
+Then, you will extend your arms and one leg in front of you followed by bending the standing knee to lower into a squat.
 Aim to touch your glutes with your claves.
-Try to keep your back straight and torso upright as possible.
+Try to keep your back as straight and your torso upright as possible.
 Lastly, engage your glutes and drive through your heel to push back up and repeat on the opposite leg.
 Aim to perform this for 10 reps for 3 sets.